 6) Monitoring

 A) A signal system shall be installed to safely alert the drivers of the vehicles to a caution situation or to stop the vehicles in case of an emergency.
-This signal system may consist of, but is not limited to, a hand held flag system or a set of lights visible to the drivers.
+This signal system may consist of, but is not limited to, a hand-held flag system or a set of lights visible to the drivers.
 The system shall be explained to the drivers before operating any vehicle.

 B) Effective January 1, 2006, each vehicle shall be equipped with a throttle control device that can be activated from the ride attendant's station.